That’s how much you’d earn if you spent just $100 on email marketing for your eCommerce business on average.

 You can do this with an exit intent pop-up, like Code and Quill has paired with a discount:

-An exit intent pop-up shows when it appears you’re about to leave the site.
+An exit intent pop-up shows when you’re about to leave the site.
 It’s often triggered by moving your mouse up to the escape or the “back” button.

-When in Smart Mode, List Builder is an exit intent pop-up and also one of SumoMe’s highest converting email collection tools.
+When in Smart Mode, List Builder is an exit intent pop-up and also one of Sumo’s highest converting email collection tools.
 It’s like that for a reason.

 Protip: Add the discount code to the success window of your pop-up, so your customer doesn't have to go off the page to find the code.
 If they leave, chances are they’re not coming back, so you don’t want them to have to go to their email to get the code.